Now

 📚 "Que crève le capitalisme" (Capitalism should die) by Hervé Kempf.
 He's the author of a comics novel I've recently read and liked for how the data and numbers are shown in a digestible, pedagogic way.
 Powerful.

-📚 I'm also reading children comics books here and there, partly as research and exercice for the one I'm drawing myself, but also simply because I enjoy doing so.
+📚 I often read children books and comic books, especially to my kids, but also as research and exercice for the one I'm drawing myself, and simply because I enjoy doing so.
 Recent reads: "Boule à zéro", "Les carnets de Cerise", and "Little Nemo, retour à Slumberland" (a gem!).
+I am a firm believer of (and have written about) the importance of children stories.

 Nurturing my ongoing collaboration with the Swiss Medical Network clinics I have the pleasure to work with since 2019.
 Beside standard graphic design, they often commission me special illustration projects and pedagogic supports I love to create.